argoproj/argo-cd/docs/syncing/waves.md

 ## Sync Waves

 Argo CD also offers an alternative method of changing the sync order of resources.
 These are sync waves.
 They are defined by the `argocd.argoproj.io/sync-wave` annotation.
-The value is an integer that defines the ordering (ArgoCD will start deploying from the smallest number and finish with the larger number).
+The value is an integer that defines the ordering (ArgoCD will start deploying from the lowest number and finish with the highest number).

 ```yaml
 metadata: